 Any parents wishing to volunteer to help within the school on a regular basis should contact the Headteacher.
-All volunteers working in our school are subject to an enhanced Criminal Records Board (CRB) check prior to commencing involvement.
+All volunteers working in our school are subject to an enhanced Disclosure & Barring check (DBS) prior to commencing involvement.
 This is in line with local and national requirements.